 - Oncology rehabilitation

-The National Lympedema Network has a web site that can assist in locating a lymphedema specialists in North America, Europe and Australia.
+The National Lymphedema Network has a web site that can assist in locating a lymphedema specialists in North America, Europe and Australia.

 A facial and neck self massage guide is also available.

 The condition can also be treated with physical therapy and appropriate pain control.
 Medications such as gabapentin and carbamazepine may be prescribed.
 Acupuncture has been shown to decrease pain and shoulder dysfunction following neck dissection.
 Pain management services for treatment with narcotics and behavioral therapy are important assets in management of chronic pain.